grirob/Mirage-2000-Mods/README.md

 # Mirage-2000-Mods
-Mods for the RAZBAM mirage 2000c
+Mods for the RAZBAM Mirage 2000C, adding weapons and such

 M-2000C.lua goes in DCS directory /CoreMods/Aircraft/